Rush Limbaugh, broadcast excellence from the Limbaugh Institute for Advanced Conservative Studies.

 The SEC declined to provide details on any specific investigations.

-The commission's always monitoring the markets for abusive manipulative activity, said an SEC spokesman.
+The Commission's always monitoring the markets for abusive manipulative activity, said an SEC spokesman.

-But this is now there's something unexplainable going on here.
+But there's something unexplainable going on here.

-All of this irrationality, nobody understand.
+All of this irrationality, nobody understands.

 As I said at the beginning of the program, normally the world markets follow us, right?